VilerIT/frontend-project-lvl2/README.md

 This utility is made to compare two files and print the difference between them.
 You can use it as a library in your JavaScript code as well.

-Only flat JSON files are yet supported.
+Only flat JSON and flat YAML files are yet supported.

 ## Setup